hdu-hh/Covid19_CQSI_Plan/FAQ.md

 ## MDs are desperately needed for the non-induced infections already!

 - there is a large number of infected MDs
   - most of them with feeble symptoms are sent into home quarantine
   - they are perfect candidates as "embedded scientists" in quarantine groups

+- MDs with certified immunization are much more efficient
+    - they have less concerns for self-preservation
+    - they need less resources
+  - they cannot infect uninfected patients

 ## What would MDs do in their quarantine groups?